Limited Budget? How To Find The Right Website Designer

 Third, find a provider that specializes in Content Management Systems (CMS) website design and is open to the idea of YOU controlling your website’s content after the website is completed.
 CMS websites build on open-source platforms (WordPress, Drupal, Magento, etc.) and will enable you to make changes to most of your website content without coding knowledge.
 This will help you to save money in the long run as you don’t have to pay your provider every time you want to make simple changes to your website.

 Even better, find a provider that will truly empower their clients.
 These companies will take the time to coach you, ahead of time, on how to make changes to your website’s content before letting you run with it.
-This type of provider often views their clients as partners in growth instead of a “melon” in the money-squeezing process.
+This type of provider often views their clients as partners in growth instead of a “melon” in their money-squeezing process.

 Fourth, find a provider that can custom design and program your website at all levels.
 You want a provider that can tailor the website specifically to your type of organization and needs.
 The last thing you want is having to find another provider to complete your project because your current provider can’t get your website features to work correctly.
 If you don’t know how to design and code, it can be difficult to filter out such providers; but by requesting to view a few of their recently completed and complex websites, you will be able to filter out a number of unqualified providers.